-Canada-China environmental cooperation started in the mid-1980s and is now recognized as a strategic pillar of Canada’s relationship with China, under the Canada-China Joint Statement issued.
+Canada-China environmental cooperation started in the mid-1980s and is now recognized as a strategic pillar of Canada’s relationship with China.
 Canada and China pursue cooperation through several bilateral and multilateral mechanisms.

 Bilateral cooperation on the environment is carried out through mechanisms such as the Canada-China Climate Change Working Group (CCWG) and the Joint Committee on Environmental Cooperation (JCEC).
 Bilateral cooperation covers a wide range of areas such as climate change, renewable energy, energy efficiency, green buildings, biodiversity conservation, protected areas management, mercury emissions control, water resources as well as environmental monitoring and assessment.